Posts Tagged ‘Alternate History’

 July 23rd, 1991.
 Plainfield Wisconsin

 “Just a little odd.”
-Bloch wondered how many people thought that about him while sitting in his hotel room looking over his notes.
+Sitting in his hotel room looking over his notes, Bloch wondered how many people thought that about him.
 Every town has their local weirdo, but something about this Eddie character drew Robert in, as if they were destined to be linked somehow.
-Those shrunken heads, was it possible they were from the Philippines, or; could the residents of Plainfield have had a ghoul in their midst that went undiscovered?
+Those shrunken heads, was it possible they were from the Philippines, or, could a ghoulish killer with perverted appetites have flourished in a small rural community where everyone prided themselves on knowing everyone else’s business?
 Quite a story it would make, a domineering religiously fanatical mother, a quiet, unassuming, isolated fellow who lived with a terrible secret.
 Quite a story indeed.

-In the morning he planned to drive out to what was the Gein property, just to take a look.
-In the library he made note of that fire 1957 and of its location.
+Looking at his notes from the bar, he was sure he heard the name of Gein before, but where?
+Then it hit him.
+Now thumbing through his library notes, he remembered how the Gein property was the site of two seperate fires in the 1950’s.
+Finding some satisfaction to his curiosity, he decided that in the morning he’d drive out to what was the Gein property, just to take a look.
 If anyone questioned him, he could just say he got lost.
 That sheriff that saw him at the bar looked long retired, and he didn’t expect any trouble from the proper authorities.
 He would check it out in the morning, yeah in the morning.
 As his head rested on the pillow, he looked at the shower through the open door of the small dingy bathroom.
-Funny thing, the shower curtain was missing.
 He needed a good shower.
 As his eyes grew heavy, he thought he would wash up then get a good night sleep, then in the morning go check out that property.

 Robert hated that dream.
 He hadn’t had it in a while, but tonight it hit with extra potency.
 His whole body shook when he awoke.
 It’s never like in the movies where you sit straight up after a nightmare.
 He was still laying in his bed, but his chest heaved rapidly as he looked up at the light in his room.